rukmal/uw-computer-setup/README.md

 # UW Computer Setup

-Script to automatically install and setup up software on UW Computers running Mac OS X.
+A script to automatically install and setup up software on UW Computers running Mac OS X.

 ## Usage